YWANG1224/YWANG/research.md

 ### <a name="workinprogress"></a>Work in Progress

-- Social polarisation in cyber-space: A comparative study of China and the US
+- Rebuild pandemic preparedness with the society: the public-expert dynamics in the UK and China
-- Pro-regime discourse
+- Pro-regime discourse, polarisation, and social sentiment in Chinese cyber-space
-- Public-expert dynamic
+- Digitized grieving and online funerals

 ---